Obsessive–compulsive personality disorder: ICD

+A presentation aligning with the ICD-10 diagnoses of anankastic and other specific (narcissistic) personality disorder could have a presentation classified like this in accordance with the ICD-11.

-The World Health Organization's ICD-11 has replaced the categorical classification of personality disorders in the ICD-10 with a dimensional model containing a unified personality disorder with severity specifiers, along with specifiers for prominent personality traits or patterns.
+The World Health Organization's ICD-11 has replaced the categorical classification of personality disorders in the ICD-10 – in which anankastic personality disorder is a diagnostic category – with a dimensional model containing a unified personality disorder with severity specifiers, along with specifiers for prominent personality traits or patterns.
 Severity is assessed based on the pervasiveness of impairment in several areas of functioning, as well as on the level of distress and harm caused by the disorder, while trait and pattern specifiers are used for recording the manner in which the disturbance is manifested.

 Research has found a significant relationship between OCPD and the ICD-11 domain Anankastia, reflecting rigid perfectionism, orderliness, and behavioral control.
 It also shows secondary associations with Negative Affectivity, due to features like excessive caution and doubt.
 Some studies have found additional links to Dissociality, suggesting a controlling or domineering interpersonal style, and to Detachment, possibly reflecting prioritization of productivity over relationships.

-The previous revision, ICD-10, uses the term anankastic personality disorder.
+The list of criteria for the ICD-10 is similar to the one in the DSM-5, but does not include the last three criteria of the DSM-5, and additionally includes the symptoms "intrusive thoughts" and "excessive doubt and caution" as criteria for diagnosis.

 Differential diagnosis

-Cluster C personality disorders are characterised by a consistent pattern of anxious thinking or behavior.